jmbatch/batchstack-knowledge-depot/react/first_react_project/step_by_step.md

   }
 }
 ```

-4) add your component
+Step 4: add your component
 Create src/components/AnsibleToolMap.jsx and paste the code from the canvas (it already imports from @/components/ui/... and lucide-react).

-5) render it on the homepage
+Step 5: render it on the homepage

 Edit src/app/page.js:

 ```jsx
 import AnsibleToolMap from "@/components/AnsibleToolMap";